Jerry F. Franklin

 Required background reading prior to field trip.
 Lectures in the field, site visits, and discussion and Q&A of reading, lecture materials, and observations from field visits.

 We will be camping at the same site every night.
+We will have access to kitchen and bathroom facilities.
 Students must provide their own personal gear but university transport will be provided.
 Familiarity with contents of course website, particularly logistics.
 Required reading and written responses prior to start of course.

 Class assignments and grading